 A joinery website can be a work of art.
 Joiners can have beautiful photos of their work on a website to attract the right client.

-As a copywriter for joiners, it’s a trade I truly admire.
-Their work has to be precise all the way down to the millimetre.
-The quality of work they produce is amazing and would feature well on a website.
+As a copywriter for joiners, it’s a trade I genuinely admire.
+Their work has to be precise down to the millimetre.
+The quality of work they produce is impressive and would feature well on a website.
 This is where a copywriter for joiners steps in.

 On average 1000 searches are made each month for ‘cabinet makers in Melbourne’.
 They seem to be in more demand down south than in Sydney, where on average only 610 searches are made each month.
 A lot of people may be looking for built in furniture, but there is also fierce competition.